mercoglianoisidoro/cheatsheet/kubernetes/kubernetes/Theory-Compute.md

           image: "image address"
 ```

-### Annotation:
+### Annotation

 Automatic annotation are set ad pod level for pods managed by ReplicaSets (kubernetes.io/created-by)

 ## Deployments

-manage the release of new versions.
+Manage the release of new versions.
 Deployments represent deployed applications in a way that transcends any particular version.

 Deployments manage ReplicaSets: this relationship is defined by labels and a label selector.